-Slowly, word by word, page by page, day by day, I became to find enjoyment in the process of writing.
+Slowly, word by word, page by page, day by day, I began to find enjoyment in the process of writing.

 This hasn’t always been the case.

-Early on, the joy in writing was publishing.
+Early on, the joy of writing was publishing.
 All I wanted to do was hit publish.
 I couldn’t wait.
 I wanted to see my work live.
-I wanted others to engage with it and send me those little gratifying hits of dopamine we’ve all grown to need so much.
+I wanted others to engage with it and send me those little gratifying hits of dopamine we’ve all grown to need.

-The crap I’ve published just to have something new to share… ugh.
-But those five grueling months, grinding through Content Warfare changed everything.
+The crap I’ve published to have something new to share… ugh.
+But those five grueling months, grinding through Content Warfare, changed everything.

 At face value, it feels like the opposite should be true.
 But this is the dirty little secret of writing, as you mature into the skill, writing doesn’t become easier or faster.

-When we focus on the goal over the process we’re opening ourselves up to fear and doubt.
+When we focus on the goal over the process, we open ourselves up to fear and doubt.